Property management workflows do not fail at the task level. They fail at the system level.

 Workflow 5: Vendor Communication Spread Across Emails and Text Threads That Slow Operations

-Vendor communication is one of the most overlooked sources of workflow drag.
+Communication fragmentation breaks the chain of accountability required for vendor lifecycle control and is one of the most overlooked sources of workflow drag.
 When information is scattered across emails, texts, and phone calls, teams lose clarity, timing, and accountability.

 Three issues always emerge: